How to Live a Purposeful Life

 Faithfulness Over Success

 The world measures purposeful living by results — impact, reach, numbers.
+God measures by faithfulness.

 You are not responsible for outcomes.
 You are responsible for obedience.
-Live faithfully and let God handle the results.
+Live faithfully, and let God handle the results.

 Eternal Perspective Changes Everything